SHSR2001/3dcdsc.github.io/docs/gtc/android/day2-firebase-auth.md

 To simplify things, we will just enable **Email Sign-in** and **Google Sign-in** for our app.

-## Enabling Firebase Auth and Google Sign-in on Firebase Console Website
+## Enabling Firebase Auth and Sign-in Methods on Firebase Console Website

 1. Enable Firebase Auth and by clicking on the authentication button.